Otahuhu Leopards

-The Otahuhu Leopards are a rugby league club based in Otahuhu, Auckland.
+The Otahuhu Leopards are a rugby league club based in Ōtāhuhu, Auckland.
 Founded in 1911, the club has produced 49 New Zealand national rugby league team players.
 The club competes in the Fox Memorial competition run by Auckland Rugby League.
 Otahuhu has won the Fox Memorial Shield 12 times, the Rukatai Shield 16 times, Roope Rooster 12 times and the Stormont Shield 12 times.

 History

 The Otahuhu Leopards were founded in 1911.
 Their first ever Kiwi was selected in 1914 when Arthur Hardgrave played against the touring England side.
 He had joined Otahuhu at the start of the season after the Manukau side he was with had dropped out of first grade the season prior.
 1930 saw the club win its first ever senior grade trophy when their top side won the Senior B competition.
 In 1943, playing in blue and white, Otahuhu produced their first Fox Memorial side though they had played as a combined City Rovers-Otahuhu side in the Fox Memorial competition in 1942 due to there being so many players away at World War II.
 The Auckland Rugby League forced several mergers for that season.
 By 1945 Otahuhu had won their first Fox Memorial title.
-In that year the team featured four brothers Ivan, Joffre, Mick, and Norm Johnson, along with brothers Dick and Jim Fogarty (also captain).
-In 1946 their first Kiwi's were selected, Toff Johnson and Claude Hancox who toured Britain and France in 1947–48.
+In that year the team featured four brothers Ivan, Joffre, Mick, and Norm Johnson, along with brothers Dick and Jim Fogarty (also captain), and Royce and J. Speedy.
+Their main point scorer was Colin Riley who was the leading goal kicker in the competition in 1944 and 1945.
+In 1947 their first Kiwi's were selected since Arthur Hardgrave in 1914.
+They were Joffre Johnson and Claude Hancox who toured Britain and France in 1947–48.

 Otahuhu Leopards is where Kiwi coach Graham Lowe first made a name for himself coaching U18s in 1974 and becoming a first grade coach in 1977, winning the Fox Memorial competition in his first year.